 An Historic Alliance

-The Fine Arts Center officially announced an historic alliance with Colorado College that signals the re-envisioning and redefining of both organizations’ contributions to the arts in the region.
+In 2016, the Fine Arts Center officially announced an historic alliance with Colorado College that signals the re-envisioning and redefining of both organizations’ contributions to the arts in the region.
 The partnership supports the missions of both organizations while expanding innovative learning opportunities, arts programming and cultural resources for the greater Colorado Springs community.
 The goal of the alliance goes beyond merging two existing organizations: It seeks to create something new, ground-breaking and forward-looking.

-FAC/CC Strategic Plan
+FAC/CC Strategic Plan Approved

 Message from Fine Arts Center CEO, David Dahlin